BroadbandForum/usp-test/1-messages-and-path-names.md

 1. Ensure that the EUT and test equipment have the necessary information to send and receive USP Records to each other.

-2. Ensure that at least two Subscription objects exist on the EUT.
-At least one of these Subscription objects should have a value of "10" for its NotifExpiration parameter, and at least one with a value of "20" for its NotifExpiration parameter.
+2. Ensure that at least three Subscription objects exist on the EUT.
+At least one of these Subscription objects should have a value of "10" for its NotifExpiration parameter, at least one with a value of "20" for its NotifExpiration parameter, and at least one with a value of "5" for its NotifExpiration parameter.

 #### Test Procedure